int128/gradle-swagger-generator-plugin/README.md

 The plugin supports a custom template and custom generator class.
 See projects under [acceptance-test](acceptance-test) for more.

-Task type `SwaggerCodegen` accepts below properties.
+Task type `GenerateSwaggerCode` accepts below properties.

 Key           | Type              | Value                                   | Example value
 --------------|-------------------|-----------------------------------------|--------------